 Located on Mount Carmel and a UNESCO World Heritage Site, Haifa’s Bahá’í Gardens is the most sacred site of the Bahai faith (a religion that teaches the essential worth of all religions, and the unity and equality of all people).
 Each year, nearly a million people enjoy the beautiful terraces of the Gardens and it’s flower gardens, rock formations, and peaceful waterfalls.

 Pro tip: Each day at 12:00 noon, there is a tour in english that requires no prior reservation and is totally free of charge.
 Other tours are offered throughout the day in both Hebrew and Russian.
 The best way to explore the gardens is from within its grounds (aka, devote at least a few hours here).

-Taste authentic hummus (spoiler: it’s warm!)
+Try authentic hummus (spoiler: it’s served hot)

 Call us basic, but we think that it might be a crime to visit Israel and not overdose on hummus.
 We’re not talking about that prepackaged stuff that you’ll find at the supermarket.
 We’re talkin’ about homemade, fresh, warm hummus, drowning in flavorful toppings and served as a meal.